tylermcinnes/long-read-assembly-one-day/docs/pages/5_assembly_cleanup_annotation.md

     curl -LO https://github.com/ncbi/fcs/raw/main/examples/fcsgx_test.fa.gz
     ```

 This tool is a python script that calls a Docker/Singularity container.
 This was done because contamination screens notoriously require a ton of dependencies.
 So having a Docker container makes things easier on the user.
 The docker container requires that a database of contaminants are downloaded.
-We have already downloaded the test database here: `/nesi/nobackup/nesi02659/LRA/resources/fcs/test-only`.
+We have already downloaded the test database here: test-only`.
 The container has already been downloaded as well, we just need to load the singularity module and let FCS know where the container is:

 !!! terminal "code"